 17. Supporting documents and templates

-Supporting documents and templates to facilitate the administration and handling of doctoral education matters can be found in an LU Box for doctoral education:
+The supporting documents and templates are primarily intended to be a support for administrative staff to facilitate the administration and handling of doctoral education matters.
+They can be found in an LU-box for doctoral education: